VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Methods:

 \subsection{\textit{VacSIM}: A Feed forward Approach}

-In this paper, we concatenate the Reinforcement Learning sub-models (i.e. ACKTR and DQN) and Contextual Bandits sub-model in a feedforward manner.
-This was incorporated to select the optimal policy through the Contextual Bandits approach from the ones generated by the Reinforcement Learning-based models, as shown in \textbf{Figure 1}.
-This was done to address the following challenges that need to be tackled in real-world problems such as optimal vaccine distribution: \begin{itemize} \item \textbf{Solving in real-time:} A vaccine distribution problem is expected to be fast-paced.
-Thus an overwhelming amount of brainstorming with constrained resources and time would be required to develop an effective policy for the near future.
-This calls for the development of a prompt and an easily reproducible setup. \item \textbf{Lack of ground truth:} This is one of the key challenges addressed in this paper.
+In \textbf{VacSIM}, we concatenated the Deep Reinforcement Learning models (i.e. ACKTR or DQN) and Contextual Bandits model in a feed-forward manner to create an off-policy learning framework.
+This was incorporated to select the optimal policy through the Contextual Bandits approach from the ones generated by the Deep Reinforcement Learning models, as shown in \textbf{Figure 1}.
+This was done to address the following challenges that need to be tackled in real world problems such as optimal vaccine distribution: \begin{itemize} \item \textbf{Solving in real-time:} A vaccine distribution problem is expected to be fast-paced.
+Thus, an overwhelming amount of brainstorming with constrained resources and time would be required to develop an effective policy for the near future.
+This calls for the development of a prompt and an easily reproducible setup. \item \textbf{Lack of ground truth:} This is one of the key challenges in this paper.
 Since the roll-out of the vaccine will not give us the liberty of testing various hypotheses, a lack of ground truth data is generally expected.
 This is analogous to zero-shot learning problems, thus precluding a simple supervised learning-based approach. \item \textbf{Absence of evaluation with certainty:} Lack of ground testing naturally implies nil on-ground evaluation.
 In that case, it often becomes challenging to employ evaluation metrics that offer a significant amount of confidence in results.
-In order to solve this problem, we rely upon the simulated decrease in the number of susceptible people as the vaccine is administered. \item \textbf{Model scaling:} We ensured that the learning process of the models simulates the relationship between different objects in the real world environment accurately, and at the same time can be scaled down in response to computational efficiency and resource utilization challenges.
-This is done by choosing the right set of assumptions that reflect the real world.
+In order to solve this problem, we rely upon the simulated decrease in the number of susceptible people as the vaccine is administered. \item \textbf{Model scaling:} We have ensured that the learning process of the models simulates the relationship between different objects in the real world environment accurately, and at the same time can be scaled down in response to computational efficiency and resource utilization challenges.
+This is done by choosing the right set of assumptions that reflect the real world scenario.

 \end{itemize}